Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 ### mv

 In the [second shell workshop](../20220912-intro-to-shell2/lesson.md), we learned that `mv` moves or renames a file or directory.
 The S3 command also serves a similar purpose.
-Let's start with a moving example by trying to move the `move.txt` file we created earlier to the S3 bucket under a folder with your name.
+Let's start with a moving example by trying to move the `move.txt` file we created earlier to the S3 bucket under a folder with your name (not your initials this time, since we'll do another move later).
 For me, this would be in `s3://aug-workshop-demo/mert/`.

 ```{bash}
 aws s3 mv move.txt s3://aug-workshop-demo/mert/move.txt